phenotypic/homebridge-nodemcu-relay/README.md

 ### Using the STATE feature

 As mentioned in the [Available Features](#available-features) section, you can request `/STATE` from your NodeMCU to be returned either `1` or `0` depending on the state.
 This can be useful if you would like to know the state of the reley especially if it is useful for smart integration.

-### Alternative scripts

-Whilst it is **highly** recommended to simply use the main `NodeMCU-Relay.ino` script due to its versatility due to the fact that it contains all of the action types; if you _do_ wish to only flash the NodeMCU with a specific action (i.e. Switch, Modulation or Momentary), you can find these individual scripts located in the `Other Scripts` folder in this repository.

-You can also find some more specialiased scripts in the `Special Scripts` folder.
-There, you can find a script designed specifically for more secure applications like Garage Door openers.
-There is also a script which can be used to automate pre-existing light switches in your home.